 On Android 10, Google put almost all privacy controls in one single location under Settings -> Privacy.

 Should you be one of the lucky few who have received Android 10 already, you can head to Settings -> Privacy to tweak which personal data you're sharing with Google.
-You'll find everything this article talks about in there.
-For everyone else, these settings are scattered all over Android, but fret not: we're here to help you find them all, and we will also share which advantages and disadvantages come with tweaking them.
+You'll find everything this article talks about regarding your Google Account and Android settings in there.
+For everyone else, these options are scattered all over Android, but don't worry: we're here to help you find them all, and we will also share which advantages and disadvantages come with tweaking them.